sbip-sg/mecanywhere_desktop/docs/source/_static/task_executor.md

 ## Resource control

-Task executor is configured with the user-specified resource usage for MECA dispatched task.
+Task executor is configured with the user-specified resource usage for MECAnywhere dispatched task.
 It contains a resource monitor that monitors the available resources on the host.

 ## Task

-A task request sent over from MECA contains the id that defines the computation (In docker context, the image id), the resources it intends to use, the input of the request.
+A task request sent over from MECAnywhere contains the id that defines the computation (In docker context, the image id), the resources it intends to use, the input of the request.

 The task executor can manage multiple tasks with different resource usage intents at a given time.
-Therefore, internally the task executor manages the tasks with an id constructed from both the id and resource in a MECA request.
+Therefore, internally the task executor manages the tasks with an id constructed from both the id and resource in a MECAnywhere request.

 By default, if the request does not specify the resource usage intent, it is assumed to work with the default resource usage: 1 CPU core and 128MB RAM.
 The specified CPU should be a float with one decimal and the RAM is an integer in the unit of MB.